Wolf by Chris Townend.

 Grand Teton NP The small but dramatic range of snowy mountains known as the Grand Tetons, the highest of which gives this National Park its name, rises abruptly from the west side of a broad valley known as Jackson Hole, more than 2000 m (6600 ft) above the valley floor in places, to 4197 m (13,770 ft) above sea level.

 Mid-January to the end of March in the northern winter or June in the northern summer are the best times to look for birds and most mammals.
-The geothermal phenomena are more pronounced during the very cold and snowy northern winters, when Wolf is more likely to be seen, but American Bison usually rut in the first half of August and Elk in the second half of September, which is also a good time to see the autumn (fall) colours.
-Yellowstone NP in particular is often crammed full of tourists during the summer but it is much less crowded during the winter.
+The geothermal phenomena are more pronounced during the very cold and snowy northern winters, when Wolves are more likely to be seen, especially during February which is when they usually raise their young and therefore wander more widely, although there is also a good chance in April-May and September-October, always especially in the Lamar Valley, Yellowstone (although sightings here are not as reliable as they once were).
+There is less chance of seeing Wolves during the summer when they roam higher up the mountain slopes.
+American Bison usually rut in the first half of August and Elk in the second half of September, which is also a good time to see the autumn (fall) colours.
+Yellowstone NP in particular is often crammed full of tourists during the summer, particularly in July and August, but it is much less crowded during the winter when temperatures can fall to as low as -40°F.

 Yellowstone and Grand Teton National Parks by B Mayhew and C McCarthy.
 Lonely Planet, 2008 (Second Edition).